 They Offer Credit Card Payment for Cannabis

 This is one of the most sought-after forms of dispensary payment processing.
-Everyone wants to accept debit or credit card payments for cannabis.
+Everyone wants to accept credit card payments for cannabis.
 But the fact of the matter is that the branded card networks do not allow such transactions.
 Offering cannabis credit card processing in your business could put you and your business at risk, with the potential for fines up to $1,000,000 and 30 years in prison, not to mention the fact that these dispensary payment systems regularly go down.
 Read more about the perils of credit cards for cannabis here.

-If your potential cannabis merchant processing partner is telling you that you’ll be able to accept debit or credit card payments for cannabis, ask them how they’re doing it.
+If your potential cannabis merchant processing partner is telling you that you’ll be able to accept credit card payments for cannabis, ask them how they’re doing it.
 Ask if this is a transparent solution, or if it involves lying to your financial institution.
 Remember, if there’s a negative fallout from using this cannabis payment solution, you’ll be the one who must deal with the consequences.

 You Need to Give a Personal Guarantee